 Conclusion: Robert Baden-Powell as an educator innovator

 How are we to judge Robert Baden-Powell as an educator?
 While the ‘faculty psychology’ on which he based significant elements of his scheme may be discredited (Macleod 1983: 251) and his imperial vision of duty is distasteful to many – there is still much to admire and acknowledge in Robert Baden-Powell’s work.
 He did look to the social lives and imagination of children and young people.
 He placed a special value on adventure; on children and young people working together – and taking responsibility (his ‘patrol’ building on the idea of ‘natural’ friendship groups and ‘gangs’); on developing self-sufficiency; and on ‘learning through doing’.
-It has been one of the ironies of youth work over the last fifty years that while club and project workers may talk of participation and question many of the methods of uniformed organizations, one of the most sustained and widespread example of self-organization and participation flows from Robert Baden-Powell’s scheme set out in 1908.
+It was one of the ironies of youth work from the 1960s to the 1990s that while club and project workers may have talked of participation and questioned many of the methods of uniformed organizations, the most sustained and widespread example of self-organization and participation flows from Robert Baden-Powell’s scheme set out in 1908.
 It may well be that we need to look again at notions of character, virtue and duty – to see how they may be reinterpreted for today’s conditions and within a more dialogical, just and convivial framework.

 Further reading and references